krother/Python3_Basics_Tutorial/first_steps/guess_the_number.md

     Please enter a number (1-100): 13
     You found it!

-# Conditional Loops
+## Conditional Loops

-In this chapter, you will learn a new way to influence the order in which instructions are executed (called *control flow*): Conditional loops or `while` loops.
+To solve the challenge, you will need a new command to influence the order in which instructions are executed: the conditional loop or `while` loop.

 ----